How ICE uses social media to track down and arrest illegal immigrants

 A few weeks later, on May 4, 2018, a PERC official wrote that he had discovered Sid's Facebook account.
 Sid used his official Facebook name, although it is a very common name and is not easy to distinguish.

 A PERC official explained that he used Thomson Reuters CLEAR to find Sid's home address as well as his relatives.

-They then checked the addresses that CLEAR provided through Google Maps and compared them to the photos Sid posted to Facebook at his father’s birthday party.
+They then scanned the addresses that CLEAR provides through Google Maps and compared them to the photos Sid posted to Facebook at his father's birthday party.
 One of the addresses matched - this meant that the Facebook account belonged to the person ICE was looking for.

 “When you have someone with a fairly common name, Facebook makes it easy to follow,” said Sarah St. Vincent, a surveillance expert who runs a digital violence clinic at Cornell Tech.